What is link building in seo?

 Hmmm… I looked at where some of the links are featured, and sure enough, a list of totally unrelated sites.
 Paid links.

-Would a rival newspaper use this information against you too if they new, especially given the polarising nature of the content (again, not that it bothers me)?
+Would a rival newspaper use this information against you too if they new, especially given the polarising nature of your content (again, not that it bothers me)?

 UPDATE 22 February 2013 – News Media sites get a Pagerank penalty.